 stop 11 – Cabotville

 The original settlement in this area was centered around the Cabotville neighborhood.
-It includes a park and many homes and once included a school.
-The streets that form the area are West, Park, School, Chestnut, and McKeag Streets.
+(LOCATION) It includes a park and many homes and once included a school.
+The streets that form the area are West, Park, School, and Chestnut Streets.
 Most of the homes that you see are from the 1850s to the 1870s.

 stop 12 – Ames Manufacturing Houses